Van Raam Bikes and Trikes

 Your statutory rights are unaffected.

-Have a look to our “Check your size” video, follow the instructions and you Twisters size in the conversion charts.
+Have a look at our “Check your size” video, follow the instructions and you’ll find your Twisters size in the conversion charts.

 The lace wire is very tough and is guaranteed for the life of the shoe.
 It is the same design used for ski boots and is very strong.
 If, by some crazy chance, it does break, then it is easily replaced.